software-students-fall2023/1-specification-exercise-processor/README.md

 ## Ideation

-As a team of college students juggling the demands of academics, professional commitments, and personal lives, swe found ourselves all too familiar with the sacrifice of sleep.
+As a team of college students juggling the demands of academics, professional commitments, and personal lives, we found ourselves all too familiar with the sacrifice of sleep.
 We recognized that this was a problem for all of us, but we wanted to make sure that poor sleep quality and non-existent sleep schedules weren't problems only for college students.
 Startling statistics from the _Center for Disease Control and Prevention_ reveal that approximately 1 in 3 adults in the United States consistently struggle to get adequate rest or sleep each day.
 This statistic was enough to convince us that this was a problem worth solving.

 By conducting [interviews](./interviews/) and observing [online communities](https://www.reddit.com/r/AskReddit/comments/7nme2t/redditors_who_have_trouble_sleeping_what_do_you/), we identified a series of issues that individuals commonly faced - struggle to fall asleep, irregular sleep patterns, lack of understanding of their sleep cycle, and difficulty relaxing their minds before bedtime.